wenkesj/khh/README.md

 for _ in range(Bushel * 2):
   khh.add(Fruits.Mango)

-# add 2 dozen oranges
+# add a bakers dozen oranges
 for _ in range(BakersDozen):
   khh.add(Fruits.Orange)